hamptonsmith/condense-template-whitespace/README.md

 Leading and trailing whitespace is trimmed.

-Internal consecutive blocks of whitespace are replaced by a single space, except in the case that the whitespace block contains of multiple blank lines, in which case it will be replaced with a number of newlines equal to the number of contained blank lines minus one.
+Internal consecutive blocks of whitespace are replaced by a single space, except in the case that the whitespace block contains multiple blank lines, in which case it will be replaced with a number of newlines equal to the number of contained blank lines minus one.

 So: